Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Fundamental Metal with Varied Allotropes

-Iron, symbolized as Fe is a fundamental metal in many industrial processes and is unique due to its various allotropes, which have different molecular structures.
-These allotropes give iron a range of physical properties adaptable to diverse applications.
+Iron, symbolized as Fe is a very important metal in many industrial processes and is unique due to its various allotropes, which have different molecular structures.
+These allotropes give iron a range of physical properties adaptable to many different applications.

 Role in Steel Production